 As an attorney I advocate for the goals of my clients.
 But counseling comes first: not how but whether to act.
 I can’t be a mindless gun for hire: that avoids my own responsibility and poorly serves clients.
 At the same time, I strive not to impose my own values.
-Really, attorneys are just social janitors: we organize things and clean up messes.
+My favorite description is that we are mainly social janitors: we organize things, clean up messes and sometimes prevent them.

 Trial experience — dealing with disputes that end up in court — has honed my sensibilities.
 Justice Oliver Wendell Holmes, Jr., said it best: “The prophecies of what the courts will do in fact, and nothing more pretentious, are what I mean by the law.”
 Legal advice not regularly challenged in court is mostly philosophy.